- Open Access

 All the modeling process of the PAIB model was the same as the modeling process of the PCT and PCP, except that the AIB was inserted between the vertebral bodies instead of the cages, as shown in Figure 3 (d).

-The numbers of elements and nodes of the parts in the surgical models
+The numbers of elements and nodes of the parts in the surgical models were listed in Table 1.

 The material of the model can be divided into three types: bone, soft tissue, and surgical instrumentations.
 The material property of the bone structure was represented in MIMICS using some empirical expressions of the relationship among density, CT value, and Young’s modulus .
 Since the gray values of thin cortical shell, inner trabecular core and endplates were different, the 200 kinds of different densities were calculated from the gray values based on the expressions.
 Then the 200 kinds of different elastic moduli were calculated from the above densities.
 This method would not only distinguish the material among the thin cortical shell, inner trabecular core and endplates, but also represent non-uniform material distribution.